Sabbydabs/catclicker/gamefile.md

 *islandBuilding
 name:Islands
-desc:<i>"We, will for the most part sail until we essentially find fairly more land for our feline specie"</i>
+desc:<i>"Off we go!
+To an adventure to look for undiscovered land!"</i>
 on tick:yield 1000 cats
 cost:3000000 cats
 req:3000000 cats:earned and parasiteUpgrade

 *planetBuilding
 name:Planets
-desc:<i>?One small step for a feline, one giant leap for feline kind"</i>
+desc:<i>"One small step for a feline, one giant leap for feline kind"</i>
 on tick:yield 4000 cats
 cost:70000000 cats
 req:70000000 cats:earned and parasiteUpgrade

 *dimensionBuilding
 name:Dimensions
 desc:<i>"Fear, is what I felt after looking at the portal in front of me.
-Being a test subject after being enslaved traumatized me.
 I felt a trickle of sweat leave my body as I was pushed towards the portal" - Excerpt from the journal of subject #2184</i>
 on tick:yield 8000 cats
 cost:300000000 cats
 req:300000000 cats:earned and parasiteUpgrade